-It's sweater weather, you guys.
+It's sweater weather, y'all.

-First off, a reflection on hugging:
+First off, a reflection on hugging

 In my family a hug was never an over-and-done-with thing.
 It’s always been more of a positioning option — a different way of standing.
 Like when small me hugged my dad we’d just sort of stay like that for a bit, reveling in the nicety.
 As kids in the ’90s my sisters and I would spend quiet afternoons lazing about on various couches and chairs, leaning on each other, our various limbs all tangled up and happy.